Vibrant-Colors/node-vibrant/README.md

 However, due to the very nature of HTML5 canvas element, image rendering is platform/machine-dependent.
 Thus the resulting swatches in browser environment varies and may not be the same as in node.js nor in another machine.
 See [Canvas Fingerprinting](https://en.wikipedia.org/wiki/Canvas_fingerprinting).

 The test specs use CIE delta E 1994 color difference to measure inconsistencies across platforms.
 It compares the generated color on node.js, Chrome, Firefox and IE11.
 At `quality` == 1 (no downsampling) and no filters, the results are rather consistent.
 Color diffs between browsers are mostly not perceptible by human eyes.
+Downsampling _will_ cause perceptible inconsistent results across browsers due to differences in canvas implementations.

 ![Color Diff](snapshot/color-diff.png)